 PACE Chemicals Ltd. also provides corrosion inhibitors for systems with aluminum heat exchanger metallurgy, as these systems have restrictive pH requirements.

-Consult with your PACE Chemicals Ltd. representative to determine which closed loop inhibitor treatment is best suited for you application, or email us at email@example.com to schedule a survey of your closed loop system.
+Consult with your PACE Chemicals Ltd. representative to determine which closed loop inhibitor treatment is best suited for your application, or email us at firstname.lastname@example.org to schedule a survey of your closed loop system.

 Refer to our Closed Loop technical bulletins below for more information.